viniciosanacleto/Porto/README.md

 - Very organized code base with zero code decoupling.
 - Easy to understand by any developer (no magic).

-## Some of Porto's features in short details:
+<a id="Porto-Benefits"></a>
+## Porto Benefits:

+<a id="Decoupling"></a>
 ### Decoupling

-Separation of concerns, is an important principle, Porto adheres to.
+Separation of concerns, is an important principle Porto adheres to.

-In Porto your Application code is separated from the framework code.
+Thus the application code is separated from the framework code.

+The business logic is wrapped in different Containers.
+And Containers are groupped into Sections *(each Section contains a portion of your application business logic)*.

-The business logic code is separated from infrastructure code, within the Application itself. *The business logic is wrapped in Containers, while the infrastructure logic, lives in the Ship layer.*
+Containers are separated from the infrastructure code (Parent classes and Utility Code), within the Application itself. *The infrastructure logic lives in the Ship layer far from the Cointainer Layer which can contain Containers at its root or can group related Containers into Sections.*

-The UI's (user interfaces) are separated from the Application business logic and separated from each others within each Container.
+The UI's (user interfaces) are separated from the application business logic and separated from each others within each Container.

 Making the UI's (`WEB`, `API` & `CLI`) pluggable, allows writting the business logic of your application first, then implement a UI to interact with your code.
 It also gives flexibility to supporting interfaces when needed (example: start with Web interface then open an API later), with the least effort possible.
 This is all possible because the `Actions` are the central organizing principle "not the controller" which are shared across multiple UI's.

-Code Levels:
+##### Code Levels:
 - **Low-level code**: the framework code (implements basic operations like reading files from a disk, or interacting with a database).
 Usually lives in the Vendor directory.
 - **Mid-level code**: the application general code (implements functionality that serves the High-level code.
 And it relies on the Low-level code to function).
 Should be in the App/Ship directory.
 - **High-level code**: the business logic code (encapsulates complex logic and relies on the Mid-level code to function).
 Should be in the App/Containers directory.

+<a id="Modularity"></a>
 ### Modularity

 In Porto, your application business logic lives in `Containers` (same as Modules & Domains & Layers) and interact with other Containers in pre-defined directions.